The Administration Committee hears requests from students and faculty for exceptions to academic policies.

 Paragraph 2: Give brief explanation as to why request is being made.

 Paragraph 3: Reference any accompanying documents, letters of recommendation, or required signatures.
 This assists the Administration Committee in determining when your petition is complete and ready to be reviewed.

-The 2014-15 Administration Committee is co-chaired by Associate Dean Karen Guttentag and Professor Timothy Billings.
-Additional members, both voting and non-voting, include Professor Charles Nunley, Professor Emily Proctor, Professor Tom Beyer, Registrar LeRoy Graham, Associate Registrar Gloria Gottlieb, and Assistant in Student Life Administration Diane DiLoreto.
+The 2016-17 Administration Committee is co-chaired by Associate Dean Karen Guttentag and Professor Timothy Billings.
+Additional members, both voting and non-voting, include Professor Charles Nunley, Professor Vickie Backus, Professor Emily Proctor, Registrar Jennifer Thompson, Associate Registrar Gloria Gottlieb, and Assistant in Student Life Administration Diane DiLoreto.

 Late course adds

 The deadline for adding classes in the fall and spring semesters is the second week of classes; for winter term, the deadline is the end of the third day of classes.
-To add a course after the deadline, please submit a brief petition with a completed late add card (available at the Registrar’s office).
+To add a course after the deadline, please submit a completed late add card (available at the Registrar’s office).
 The add card must be signed by the course professor for seniors, and by the course professor and adviser for all other students.
+Bring the add card to Diane DiLoreto in the Service Bldg, #218.
 There will be a $50 charge for late adds.

 Late course drops

 The deadline for dropping a class in the fall and spring semester is 5:00 p.m. on the final day of the fifth week of classes, and by 5:00 p.m. on the third day of winter term.
 After that, late course drops are only approved under very extreme personal or medical circumstances, or when it is clear that the student was never actually enrolled in the class.
 This means that all students pursuing late drops should continue to attend their class until they receive an outcome from the Administration Committee.